 Method One: Locate & Find Lost iPhone or iPad — Using Find My iPhone

 To Be Noted: There’s a feature named Find My iPhone, Find My iPad or Find My Mac you would find in your device.
 If you forgot to activate the feature while you set it up, you can give up your hopes on Find My Phone.

 If you have enabled the feature, you just need your Apple ID credentials to locate and find the lost device.
 It is to be noted that there is no need to install the Find My iPhone app in the device.
 Instead of that, you need to have turned on the ‘Find My Phone’ feature.
 Thanks to the clever organization from Apple, no one will be able to disconnect your iCloud account without your Apple ID credentials.
 However, this feature is available in iOS 7 and later versions.
 These are the things you should be aware of.

-Now that you’ve the Apple ID credentials and an internet connected computer, let’s start the process of finding iPad.
+Now that you have the Apple ID credentials and an internet-connected computer, let’s start the process of finding an iPad.

 Go to www.icloud.com and use your iCloud credentials to log into the dashboard.
 In the multi-icon dashboard, there is one named ‘Find My iPhone’.
 Click on that icon to move forward.

 Thereupon, you can see the main page of Apple Find My Phone, where there will be a map as well.

 If you have different Apple devices, you would see a drop-down menu named All Devices.
 You can click on that menu and choose the particular device you want to locate.
 In a few seconds or a few minutes, you’ll be able to see an icon denoting the location of your device, along with battery status.